Developmental Biology Program

 It is with deepest sadness that we report the passing of Kathryn V. Anderson, PhD.
 Kathryn was a brilliant scientist, exceptional mentor, and wonderful colleague.
 We are devastated by her loss, but inspired by her immeasurable contributions to the Sloan Kettering Institute, and to the wider scientific community.
 We encourage you to please return here soon, as this website will be updated shortly with more information about the life and legacy of Dr. Anderson.

 - New York Times Obituary

 - Developmental Cell

+The Anderson laboratory studies genetic pathways that direct embryonic patterning and morphogenesis in the mouse embryo.
 The goal of the Anderson lab is to define the genetic pathways and networks that control patterning and morphogenesis during mammalian development.